divechan/docs/docs/concepts/glossary.md

 ## Invariant

-The “k” value in the constant product formula X\*Y=K
+The “k” value in the constant product formula X * Y = K.

 ## Liquidity Provider / "LP"